BartGK/AWS-Personal-Projects/S3 Static Web Hosting/README.md

 - S3 bucket access restricted through CloudFront Origin Access Control (OAC)
 - Website is accessed only through CloudFront
 - DNS managed by Route 53

 ---

-## Cost Considerations

-This architecture is inexpensive to operate for personal projects.

-Typical monthly costs:

-- Amazon S3: Free Tier or a few cents depending on storage.
-- CloudFront: Free Tier available; low cost for light traffic.
-- Route 53: Hosted zone and domain registration (if using a custom domain).
-- ACM: Free.

-Estimated monthly cost for a personal portfolio website is typically **less than USD $2**, excluding domain registration.

----